ShingiraiBhengesa/ShingiraiBhengesa/README.md

 ## More About Me 👩

-- 🔭 I’m constantly learning and seeking opportunities to grow my skills....
+- 🔭 I’m constantly learning and seeking opportunities to grow my skills...
 - 👋 Bonjour, I'm currently learning French.
 - 📫 Reach me at: shingiebhengesa@gmail.com